 Because assigning fault in these types of cases is a complicated process, plaintiffs will generally need to name as defendants just about every employer on the work site.
 While some employers may be dismissed as defendants if they can show they had no part in the circumstances that gave rise to the injury, failure to include them in the lawsuit on the front end can prevent a plaintiff from recovering all the damages to which they may otherwise be entitled.

-When you need legal advice in the city of Dallas, look no further than Juan Hernandez Law P.C.
-Their skilled attorneys have years of experience litigating injury cases under Texas and federal law, and they will provide you with the advice you need to make some important decisions about your future.
-Visit their website today to learn more about the services they offer and to schedule a free, no-obligation consultation.
-As one of only 2% of Texas attorneys who are board-certified in personal injury law, you can trust Juan Hernandez to provide you with superior representation in work injury cases.
+When you need legal advice about a work site accident in the city of Dallas, look no further than Juan Hernandez Law P.C.
+Our skilled attorneys have years of experience litigating injury cases under Texas and federal law, and will provide you with the advice you need to make some important decisions about your future.
+Schedule a free, no-obligation consultation online.
+As one of only 2% of Texas attorneys who are board-certified in personal injury law, you can trust Juan Hernandez Law to provide you with superior representation in work injury cases.